Untitled

 Homework:

-Get approval for artist paper topic in class or by email.
+Select and get approval asap for Artist for Oral Presentation either in class or by email.
 First come first serve.

-Design Copper Foil Panel based on style of chosen SG artist.
+Copper Foil Panel design will be based on style of chosen SG artist.

 Make several rough drafts.